Integralist/integralist.co.uk/content/posts/algorithms.md

 - Acquire the adjacent nodes.
 - Update costs for each node while accounting for surrounding nodes.
 - Track the processed nodes.
-- Check for new lowest code node.
+- Check for new lowest cost node.

 These steps are very specific to our graph, so if your data structure is different, then the implementation of the algorithm will need to change to reflect those differences.
 Regardless this should be a nice introduction to the fundamental properties of the algorithm.